Southern Bacon Gravy for Biscuits

 While he can eat his body weight in sausage gravy and buttermilk biscuits - he wasn't at all upset when his Southern cook wife made bacon gravy recently.

-It's all the staples of the classic recipe but using reserved bacon grease from cooking the bacon instead.
+It's all the staples of the classic recipe but using reserved bacon grease from cooking the bacon instead of sausage.
 It all comes together in the same skillet in under 30 minutes and is so irresistibly good.
 The perfect stick to your bones and warm your belly kinda Kentucky country breakfast!

 Welcome to my kitchen this morning, let us make breakfast!